w3c/window-management/HOWTO.md

-# How to use the Multi-Screen Window Placement API
+# How to use the Window Management API

-The Multi-Screen Window Placement API is currently available in Chrome:
+The Window Management API is currently available in Chrome:
-- Chrome 100+ enables Multi-Screen Window Placement APIs by default.
+- Chrome 100+ enables Window Management APIs by default.
-- Chrome 93+ supports Multi-Screen Window Placement APIs with either one of these flags enabled:
+- Chrome 93+ supports Window Management APIs with either one of these flags enabled:
   - chrome://flags#enable-experimental-web-platform-features
   - `chrome --enable-blink-features=WindowPlacement`